silnrsi/font-harmattan/documentation/source/announcement.md

 #### Improved
 - Fixed bug using kashida-justification in Word (where the lam-alef ligature would break)
 - Made U+06DB ARABIC SMALL HIGH THREE DOTS bold in the bold font
+- Changed default for U+0657 ARABIC INVERTED DAMMA from "open" to "filled"
+- Changed Kurdish language to support a U+06BE Heh Doachashmee alternate rather than U+0647 Heh alternate
 - Redesign
   - U+0616 ARABIC SMALL HIGH LIGATURE ALEF WITH LAM WITH YEH
   - U+0674 ARABIC LETTER HIGH HAMZA